-If you’ve never created nude photography, you might find this genre very intimidating.
+If you’ve never tried nude art photography, you might find this genre very intimidating.

 There are some strict guidelines you have to keep in mind throughout your photo shoot.
 But you can make nude photography a fun and creative experience for everyone involved.

-Create Your Own Version of Nude Photography to Develop Your Style
+Create Your Version of Nude Art Photography to Develop Your Style

 You can photograph your nude models from the shoulders up or take close-ups only.
 You can use dramatic light to cover up most of their body parts.
 Or you can do the complete opposite and go for soft lighting.